kelllyy101/expense_py/README.md

 2. Expense Management: Users can add, edit, and delete individual expense records.
 Each expense will include details such as the date, amount, category, description, and any additional notes.

-3. Budget Categories: Users can set up custom budget categories to organize their expenses effectively.
+3. Budget Categories: Users can set up custom budget categories to organise their expenses effectively.
 The CLI will allow users to add, edit, and delete budget categories as needed.

 4. Expense Reports: Generate detailed reports that provide insights into spending patterns, including summaries based on categories, time periods, and total expenses.